 The regional competitions are organized in Helsinki, Oulu, Satakunta and Turku.
 The competitions are separate from each other and in different regions they have different problems.
 This means that the results of different regions are not comparable.

-The first round of the competition is held in schools and a final round in the university.
+The first round of the competition is held in schools and a final round in the university or in schools.
 In each city, the best twenty contestants or so are invited to the final round.
 Furthermore, the top contestants are invited to participate in mathematics training.

 N.B.
 Please note the GDPR related changes in the following.

 Before the competition